rickbarrette/redmine_qbo/README.md

 ## Usage

-  To enable automatic `QBO Time Activity` entries for an `Issue` , you need only to assign a `QBO Customer` and `QBO Item` to an `Issue` via drop downs in the creation/update form.
+  To enable automatic `Time Activity` entries for an Issue , you need only to assign a `Customer` to an Issue via drop downs in the issue creation/update form.

   ![Alt plugin_issue-edit](/Screenshots/plugin_issue_edit.png)